Flat sawing

 Lumber produced by flat sawing from a log.
 Plank A has been cut from the middle, and is as wide as the original log.
 Plank B has been cut closer to the side, and shows slash grain.

 Flat sawing, flitch sawing or plain sawing is a woodworking process that produces flat-cut or plain-cut boards of lumber.

 Process

 After an initial cut through the diameter of a log, parallel cuts produce flitches: strips of lumber with consistent thickness.
-Two cuts on each flitch trim the bark from the sides, and reduces it to a standard board width with squared edges.
+Two cuts on each flitch trim the bark from the sides, and reduce it to a standard board width with squared edges.
 Two more cuts at each end set the length.

 Lumber can be quickly flat-cut with a side-by-side set of mechanical saws.
 A slower but sturdier method involves passing the log back and forth over a single saw.

 To reduce buckling that may occur along the middle of flat-cut boards, the initial cut may be offset from the diameter, and resulting sections cut further before cutting the flitches.